 Heat ghee in a pan.

 Once the ghee is hot, add hing, cumin seeds, and garlic and fry for a few seconds.

-Remove the pan from heat and add red chilli powder and pour the tempering over the dal and mix well.
-After adding red chilli powder, the tempering must be immediately poured over the dal otherwise the chilli powder will get burned and the dal will have a very foul taste.
+Remove the pan from heat and add red chili powder and pour the tempering over the dal and mix well.
+After adding red chili powder, the tempering must be immediately poured over the dal otherwise the chili powder will get burned and it will have a very foul taste.